SantosJGND/mapping_workflow/README.md

 1. Path to the reference directory
 2. Path to the FASTQ reads directory
-3. Path to the output directory
+3. FULL PATH to the output directory

 ### Example